 Brookholt, Colonial Revival mansion in East Meadow, Long Island, US

-The estate was commissioned in 1897 by a prominent New York financier's family and remained their property for several decades.
-A major fire destroyed the structures in 1934, after which the land was redeveloped for residential use.
+The estate was commissioned in 1897 by a prominent New York financier's family and stayed in their hands for several decades.
+A fire destroyed the buildings in 1934, and the land was later turned into a residential area.

 The community of curious travelers